Accompanist, Group Piano, Preschool, and Vocal Exploration Instructor,

 KATHERINE (KT) BOLING

 KT joined the JCC team in 2016 as a member of the Administrative Staff but extended her scope into the Artistic Staff in 2017.
 She began dancing at the age of 3 and has held a passion for the performing arts ever since.
-KT’s ties to the Chorus go back as far as 1996, when she joined the JCC as a young singer under the direction of Jim Taylor, the Chorus’ first conductor.
-In her two years as a member of the JCC, KT enjoyed opportunities to perform at various venues around the state and country, and even in Carnegie Hall.
-Since then, she has continued her passion for music, participating in numerous bands and choirs at her church, and through high school and college.
-KT’s love of the arts has also extended to dance, where she has become a professional Latin dancer, ballroom dance instructor, and even an aerialist.
+KT’s ties to the Chorus go back as far as 1996 when she joined the JCC as a young singer under the direction of Jim Taylor, the Chorus’ first conductor.
+In her two years as a member of the JCC, she enjoyed opportunities to perform at various venues around the state and country, and even in Carnegie Hall.
+During her college years, she expanded upon her dance background, becoming heavily involved in the Ballroom and Latin Dance community of Florida, where she became a professional Latin dancer, ballroom dance instructor, and even an aerialist.

 Training and Primary Choir Conductor and Preschool Music Instructor

 Collaborative Pianist for Concert and Touring Choirs

-Before she moved to Jacksonville in 2012, she worked in Arizona as a collaborative pianist for Grand Canyon University, High Schools in the greater Phoenix area and for the state convention of Choral Directors of Arizona.
+Before she moved to Jacksonville in 2012, she worked in Arizona as a collaborative pianist for Grand Canyon University, high schools in the greater Phoenix area, and for the State Convention of Choral Directors of Arizona.

 Millicent is honored to be a part of the JCC artistic team.
 A native of Chicago, she graduated with a Bachelor of Science in Music Education from the University of Illinois and a Masters of Music Education (choral) from Florida State University.
 Growing up, she was a member of the Chicago Children’s Choir and as an adult, returned as a guest soloist and in-school conductor for that organization.
-As a music educator she has taught elementary, middle, and high school chorus and general music.
+As a music educator, she has taught elementary, middle, and high school chorus and general music.
 Millicent brings a unique combination of education and performance experience.
-Her performance background includes solo and ensemble work with the Chicago Symphony Chorus and Symphony singers, Lyric Opera of Chicago, Alhambra Theater, Jacksonville Symphony Orchestra and Florida Opera Theater.
+Her performance background includes solo and ensemble work with the Chicago Symphony Chorus and Symphony singers, Lyric Opera of Chicago, Alhambra Theater, Jacksonville Symphony Orchestra, and Florida Opera Theater.
 She has been an adjudicator for Florida Elementary All-State Chorus and is Orff certified.